 I can't believe it's already June!
-As we begin to approach the midpoint of the year, we just wanted to start by thanking you for your time.
-As a show of gratitude, here are 3 insights, 2 findings, and 1 action to help you gain some insights to quell any uncertainty regarding your retirement.
+As we approach the midpoint of the year, we just wanted to thank you for your time.
+As a show of gratitude, here are three insights, two findings, and one action to help you gain insights to quell any uncertainty regarding your retirement.

 3 INSIGHTS FROM ME